 In our previous blog, we discussed the survey that we preformed at this year’s STC conference.
 Here are the remaining results of the survey.
 The main concern that our respondents identified was proper terminology management.

 We asked technical communicators to rank the significance of different technologies in localization (N/A if not applicable or unknown):

 Below are the results from our 72 respondents:

 Please note that the results are from the perspective of a technical communicator, and not a localizer.
-Terminology management was ranked as the highest, even higher than translation memory.
-Machine translation was ranked relatively high as well, which was a surprise to us, but not very many respondents gave it a “very high” ranking.
+Respondents ranked Terminology management as the highest, even higher than translation memory.
+They ranked Machine translation relatively high as well, which was a surprise to us, but not very many respondents gave it a “very high” ranking.

 It was disappointing to see the confusion around query management as more than 40% of the respondents marked it is not applicable to their work.
 At GlobalVision, our experience has been that the queries that the translation and localization staff ask technical communicators are an essential part of getting the translation done correctly.

 Automating the process will greatly improve both the efficiency of the localization project and the quality of the results.
-To facilitate this exchange of data, GlobalVision has developed gvCollab. gvCollab routes queries automatically and securely to the appropriate personnel, who can in turn respond online in a web browser.
+To facilitate this exchange of data, GlobalVision has developed a tool that routes queries automatically and securely to the appropriate personnel, who can in turn respond online in a web browser.

 We then asked technical communicators to rank how technology can help in these areas: